Package 'greta'

 Value

-opens a URL in your default browser
+opens a URL in your default HTML browser.

 arithmetic, logical and relational operators for greta arrays